MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-templates-transactions.md

 1. Select **New**.
 1. Under **General**, set the following fields:

-    - **Email ID** – The email ID is the unique identifier for a template, and it's the value that is shown when you select a template to map to an event.
+    - **Email ID** – The email ID is the unique identifier for a template.
+It's the value that is shown when you select a template to map to an event.
     - **Email description** – You can use this optional field to provide a description of the template.
 The value that you enter appears only in Commerce headquarters.
     - **Sender name** – The name that you enter appears in the "from" field of most email clients.
     - **Sender email** – Enter the email address that should be used for emails that are sent by using this template.
-    - **Default language code** – This field specifies the localized version of the email that is sent by default, if no language is provided by the channel that invokes this template.
+    - **Default language code** – This field specifies the localized version of the email that is sent by default, if the channel that invokes this template doesn't specify a language.

 1. Under **Email message content**, select **New**.
 1. In the **Language** field, enter the language for the email template.
 You can add more languages and localized templates later.